Benefits Connect Login

 Employees may use funds from their health savings account to pay for qualified healthcare expenses for themselves or any family member that the employee can claim as a dependent for tax purposes, regardless of whether the family member is enrolled in the Medical Plan.

-Qualified expenses are the medical, dental, and vision expenses that can be claimed as a tax deduction.
+Qualified expenses are medical, dental, and vision expenses that can be claimed as a tax deduction.
 Examples include, but are not limited to, deductible and coinsurance amounts, dental or orthodontia treatment not covered by dental coverage, and prescription drugs.

 Employers who currently offer benefits through the Board of Pensions can call 800-PRESPLAN (800-773-7752) (TTY: 711) to speak with an Employer Services representative.
 They can answer questions about benefits and offer support on administering benefits through Benefits Connect.